Jack Bierig : Courses and Seminars

 Health Law and Policy

 This course will explore various policies that underlie regulation of the provision of health care in the United States.
 We will begin with an examination of the principal government programs for financing the delivery of health care in America -- Medicare and Medicaid.
 This first third of the course will focus on how these programs seek to resolve the tension between controlling costs, promoting quality, and assuring access.
 We will next address other federal legislation affecting the delivery of health care, including the Affordable Care Act.
 We will then move to a consideration of policy issues relating to managed care organizations, including the functioning of these organizations and the impact of ERISA on their actions.
 Next, we will explore issues relating to the behavior of physicians, hospitals, and nursing homes.
 This exploration will focus on the impact of the antitrust, labor, and tax laws on these entities.
 The goal of the course is to expose the student to the conflicting law and policy issues that impact on the delivery of health in this country.
-The grade will be based on a final written paper or an in-class examination – depending on how many students enroll.
-(11/10/14 update: There will be not be an exam as too few students elected that option.)
-Class participation will also be taken into account.
+The student's grade is based on class participation and a final examination or paper.

 Food and Drug Law and Policy